o-ran-sc/smo-ves/README.md

 The prerequisites for using this solution are that you need Docker and docker-compose installed on the machine, where you want to run these containers.

-## Build:

-To build the solution, you need to do the following in the current folder.

-    % docker-compose build

-or simply by the following make command

-   % make

 ## Run: